PubuduJ/simple-banking-app-back-end/README.md

 This is a simple project to demonstrate the usage of **database transactions** in a multi-users environment.
 Four web services are exposed as APIs under the **accounts** and **transactions** resources in this application.

-More information on the exposed web services can be found in the API documentations listed below.
+More information on the exposed web services with example test cases can be found in the API documentations listed below.
 - [Accounts API documentation](https://documenter.getpostman.com/view/25306703/2s8ZDR8kj9)
 - [Transactions API documentation](https://documenter.getpostman.com/view/25306703/2s8ZDR8kjB)